luzhoutao/Digital-image-processing/01-two algorithm for resizing the image/README.md

 # Two algorithms for resizing the image:
 Problem: given a specific pixel in the resized image, determine its intensity.
 If it has no exact corresponding pixel in the original image, try to estimate it.
-<br/>Proposed solution:
+<br/><br/>Proposed solution:
   1. Duplication of nearest pixel
-    >to assign every pixel in the new location by replicating the value of its nearest neighbor.
+    > assign every pixel in the new location by replicating the value of its nearest neighbor.

   2. Bilinear approximation:
-    >estimate the pixels’ value in consideration of its four nearest neighbors,
+    > estimate the pixels’ value in consideration of its four nearest neighbors,
-    >solve 4 linear equation generated from four neighbors.
+    > solve 4 linear equation generated from four neighbors.

 Measurement (quant)
   * recovery rate: shrink and zoom back to original size, and measure the final pixel intensity difference.